Financing When a Sale Is Still Pending

 What happens to the new OTP if the first sale is delayed or collapses?

 If the first sale is delayed, the impact extends directly to the new OTP.
 The new purchase depends on the successful sale of the existing property.
 If transfer on the first property is delayed because of an unmet suspensive condition, a declined bond, or an administrative setback, the timeline of the second transaction shifts with it.
 If the subject-to-sale deadline in the new OTP expires before the first property has sold, the new OTP lapses automatically unless the seller agrees in writing to extend the period.
 If the first sale collapses entirely, the subject-to-sale condition in the new OTP fails and the agreement ends without breach.
 Neither party is penalised, but the new purchase is lost unless the seller is willing to re-enter the agreement on new terms.
-This is why the stability of the first sale, not just its existence, is the relevant measure of risk in a subject-to-sale financing structure.
+This is why the stability of the first sale, not merely its existence, is the relevant measure of risk in a subject-to-sale financing structure.

 Is bridging finance always required in a subject-to-sale transaction?